newism/nsm.photo_tags.ee_addon/README.md

 * Inside this Matrix tag pair add the NSM Interactive Gallery tag pair where it will be needed (eg: we wrap the contents of `div` element's `style` attribute with `{nsm_ig_test_overlay_pos}...{/nsm_ig_test_overlay_pos}`).
 * Use the `nsm_ig_top`, `nsm_ig_left`, `nsm_ig_width` and `nsm_ig_height` tags as needed inside the containing tag pair (we have used these tags with their corresponding CSS style key, eg: `top:{nsm_ig_top}px; left:{nsm_ig_left}px`).

+#### Notes

+The stock image used in this example is Image ID: 812716 from http://www.sxc.hu/

 ## Website Administrators

 Adding the selection areas for your NSM Interactive Gallery is simple to do (and will be made easier as we release updated versions).